rails/rails/guides/source/testing.md

 #### Testing for Multiple Screen Sizes

-If you want to test for mobile sizes on top of testing for desktop, you can create another class that inherits from SystemTestCase and use in your test suite.
+If you want to test for mobile sizes on top of testing for desktop, you can create another class that inherits from `ActionDispatch::SystemTestCase` and use it in your test suite.
 In this example a file called `mobile_system_test_case.rb` is created in the `/test` directory with the following configuration.